MSc Dental Public Health

 Read about visas, immigration and other information in International students.
 We recommend that international students apply as early as possible to ensure that they have time to apply for their visa.

-You must pay a £1,500 deposit when you accept your offer to secure your place on the programme.
+You must pay a £1,500 deposit when you accept your offer to secure your place on the course.

 Scholarships and financial support